TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-01-08-symfony-required-avoid-the-temptation-and-use-it-right.md

     but a bad master."
 </blockquote>

-The Symfony docs is not much verbose about *how not to use it*, so this my attempt to fill missing piece.
-Similar to static methods, it's easy to use everywhere instantly, but very hard to revert the change to clean constructor injection.
+The official documentation is not very verbose about how not to use it, so this is my attempt to fill in the missing piece.
+Similar to static methods, it's easy to use everywhere instantly, but it's very hard to revert the change to clean constructor injection.

 <br>